X

 Ryan Martin

 Ryan is a graduate of Harvard Law School, Louisiana State University Honors College and the Beijing Language and Culture University.
-Ryan is fluent in Mandarin Chinese and a licensed attorney in the State of Texas.
+Ryan is also fluent in Mandarin Chinese.
 His passions include family, community impact, and travel.

 Roxann S. Neumann